 In August, just before the 12th grade year, College Counseling offers an optional “College Boot Camp.”
 These rising seniors complete the Common Application, update their resume, and write their college personal statements and essays.
 Boot Camp has proven to be an exceptional benefit toward helping reduce the stress of a very busy fall semester!
 Ideally, testing is complete, however, some seniors may need to test in September or October.
 Seniors are required to meet with their assigned college counselor once per cycle in the fall semester until all applications are complete and submitted.
 This meeting time affords both student and counselor the opportunity to monitor the application process and to get all questions answered.

-We’ve moved to SCOIR!
-Our fall semester calendar is now available by searching for Holland Hall at: www.scoir.com Making appointments in SCOIR is a free service to you.
+Our calendar is now available by searching for Holland Hall at: www.scoir.com Making appointments in SCOIR is a free service to you.
 SCOIR also provides its college advising and document management platform free to Title 1 eligible high schools to facilitate the admissions process and expand college access.
 Their admission essential solutions are available to every college at no cost.
 Holland Hall encourages your institution to sign up with SCOIR!

-While you are here, we hope you will explore and visit some of our area attractions including Oklahoma original dining and shopping.
-Click here to learn more about Tulsa shopping, dining, attractions and hotels and review our recommendations below.
+While you are in Tulsa, we hope you will explore and visit some of our area attractions including Oklahoma original dining and shopping.
+Click here to learn more about Tulsa shopping, dining, attractions and hotels.

 To find the Upper School building, enter through the main gate on the south side of East 81st Street, between Yale and Sheridan.
 A directional sign will be on your right.
 The Upper School is color-coded YELLOW.
 Watch for directional signs in yellow.
 You will follow the road all the way to the first stop sign.
 Take a left at the stop sign.
 The Upper School building will be on your right.
 Take the first left into the parking lot.
 Visitor parking is on your right.
 Walk back toward the Upper School and look for the single glass-door entrance with a sign to its left that reads, “Upper School / Visitor Entrance / Administrative Offices / Admissions.”
 Enter through this door and register with the receptionist at the front desk.
 Please have a valid driver’s license with you for registration purposes.
 Someone from College Counseling will meet you and show you to our offices.Please note: Holland Hall is a completely smoke-free, nicotine-free campus.

-Holland Hall Deans’ and Directors’ Event, sponsored by the College Counseling office, and the first program of its kind in Oklahoma, has a wonderful and rich history.
+Holland Hall Deans’ and Directors’ Event, now called College Forum, is sponsored by the College Counseling office.
+It is the first program of its kind in Oklahoma and has a wonderful and rich history.
 Dating back to 1985, this event hosts top college admission professionals from across the United States.